dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 - Restrict personally owned devices (iOS, Android, macOS only)

 >[!NOTE]
->This is not a security feature, as compromised devices can misrepresent their operating system version information.
+>Enrollment restrictions are not a security feature.
+Compromised devices can misrepresent their operating system version information.
 This is a best-effort barrier for non-malicious users.

-## Set the default number of enrolled devices
+## Set default enrollment restrictions
+The default enrollment restrictions apply to all users who aren't assigned higher priority enrollment restrictions.
 1. In the Intune portal, choose **Device enrollment**, choose **Enrollment restrictions**.
 ![Screenshot of the device restrictions workspace with the default device type restrictions and device limit restrictions.](media/device-restrictions-set-default.png)
 2. Under **Enrollment restrictions** > **Device Type Restrictions**, select **Default**.